What was Wagner like?

 I will be taking up many of these issues in later posts: his debts, mental and physical health, depression, productivity, et al. This post is primarily to give you a sense of the man as a whole before I delved into this sort of detail later on.
 Let me sum up by quoting Shouré:

 [Wagner was] the constant union between profound reflection and ebullient spontaneity.
-With him, excessive thinking had not dulled his vital spark, and whatever life’s vicissitudes, he never ceased to philosophize, combing a calculating, metaphysical intellect with the joy and eternal youth of a truly creative temperament.20
+With him, excessive thinking had not dulled his vital spark, and whatever life’s vicissitudes, he never ceased to philosophize, combining a calculating, metaphysical intellect with the joy and eternal youth of a truly creative temperament.20

 1 Spencer, ed., Wagner Remembered, page 29.
 (First, I really don't know how to do end-noting in Blogger, so if you hit the link it doesn't take you back and forth from text to note.
 If anyone knows how to do it, help!
 Secondly, the reason I am end-noting everything is to contrast with the usual litany of attacks without any references.
 As I have said before, I think Spencer’s book of remembrances is the best thing out there to understand Wagner’s personality.
 You can “look inside the book” at Amazon if you want to read more of any quote to see the context.)